jaredly/j3/Roadmap.md

 - [ ] THEN do auto-scoping goodness

+So,
+seems like we only need to do autocomplete on ids. but there's this thing, were it might be nice to have like speculative spaced and smooshed. like, if we get to a node, and we're autocompleting it. yeahhh like we want different behavior maybe? like autocomplete is kinda speculative.

+BTW we're checking for comments wayyyy too much. like honestly they should only be valid at the start of a smooshed. and like nowhere else. ooh it could be cool to have `sequence` be able to specify "only match at the start". like ^ in regex.
+I already have $ which is .all

 # I want to try actual functions combinators again,with types
 instead of the thing-that-wants-to-be-a-gadt that I have now.
 BUT thoes functions would be less introspectable I believe.